davidzas/rps-game/README.md

 - Single-player mode against the computer
 - User-friendly interface
-- Score tracking
+- Gesture tracking

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/davidzas/rps-game`

 ## Usage

 1. Open the game in your browser.
-2. Choose your move (rock, paper, or scissors).
+2. Do the move with your hand
-3. See the result and the updated score.
+3. See the result.
 4. Play again!

 ## Contributing